Names of cars in the history

 Its combination of power, light weight and sheer beauty made it the master of the road.
 It's breathtaking expense made it equally rare - just were built.
 Image: Shooterz.
 One of only nine examples built and eight remaining, this Ferrari GT has seen action in some of the great races, including ninth outright and fourth in class in the Mille Miglia, fourth outright in the Coppa Inter-Europa and a participant in the inaugural Colorado Grand, making it eligible for participation in the Mille Miglia and similar prestigious events of today.

 Photo: Darin Schnabel.
 It is the eleventh of just 50 LWB California Spiders built and a spectacular example, with a notable absence of apparent or known damage in its well-documented past.
-The Bugatti Type 57SC Atalante is an undisputed masterpiece of automotive art, designed by Jean Bugatti with a competition-derived surbaisse chassis and a factory supercharger.
+The Bugatti Type 57SC Atalante is an undisputed masterpiece of automotive art, designed by Jean Bugatti with a competition-derived surbaisse chassis and a factory supercharger.watch

 The Cars That Made America